417600121/WebOS/README.md

 # WebOS

-This is a homemade WebOS,if like it,please star it.
+This is a homemade WebOS,if you like it,please star it.

 And if you want to contribute,please fork it.